Michelle Cohen Corasanti is the author of the book The Almond Tree. Here she talks to Anureviews.

 For Americans to embrace a Palestinian Muslim protagonist and be rooting for him is incredible considering the Islamaphobia and anti-Arab sentiment in the US.
-My book isn’t about being Jewish, Muslim, Israeli or Palestinian.
-It’s about being human and people are relating on that level.
+My book isn’t about being Jewish, Muslim, Israeli, or Palestinian.
+It’s about being human and people are relating to that level.
 My message is that we should celebrate differences and focus on our commonalities to advance humanity.

 Are you working on your next book?
 If yes, please share some details with us.